Pelv/frontlog/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/pelv/frontlog?logo=npm&style=for-the-badge)
 ![GitHub](https://img.shields.io/github/license/pelv/frontlog?logo=github&style=for-the-badge)

+## v2
+- Optimized npm package and repo
+- Added tagColor on the config
+- General optimizations

 ## Introduction
 This library has been created for front-end devs and works smoothly with the inspector.
 The other libraries i found online have too many features and most of them are made to be used with node.js.
 Instead, i wanted a library easy-to-use and easy-to-write that helps out front-end team catch only the needed console.log at the right time.